Spawners – the pinnacle of high-quality investing

-Adjacent spawners – create related businesses such as Nike, Starbucks, Pepsi;
+Adjacent spawners – create related businesses.
+Examples - Nike, Starbucks, Pepsi;

-Embryonic spawners – acquire and start small businesses and nurture them into much larger enterprises – Microsoft is a great example, many of its software parts of Office started as small embryonic business, even the purchase of LinkedIn is part of this.
+Embryonic spawners – acquire and start small businesses and nurture them into much larger enterprises – example: Microsoft with PowerPoint (started as a small business Forethought), also the LinkedIn acquisition.

 Clone spawners - these companies do not innovate; they copy successful products and sell them to their own clients.
-Microsoft is a great example, copied software, laptops, and tablets etc.
+Microsoft is again a great example, it copied from other companies software that was successful (World, Excel, Explorer), but also laptops, and tablets etc.

 Non-adjacent spawners create or buy new, unrelated business areas.
 A good example is Google with Waymo which is their autonomous car business, also Tesla with its solar and Powerwall home offering.